-As National Nutrition Month comes to a close, we asked Maria Petzel for her top nutrition tips for pancreatic cancer patients.
-Petzel is a senior clinical dietitian for the Pancreas Surgery Program at MD Anderson Cancer Center in Houston and a member of the Scientific and Medical Advisory Board for the Pancreatic Cancer Action Network.
+Editor’s note: Each week, our Friday Fix series offers pancreatic cancer patients and caregivers a new topic related to health, diet and nutrition.
+For today’s post, we look back at six nutrition tips provided by Maria Petzel.
+Petzel is a senior clinical dietitian for the Pancreas Surgery Program at MD Anderson Cancer Center and a former member of the Scientific and Medical Advisory Board for the Pancreatic Cancer Action Network (PanCAN).

-Take your enzymes.
+- Take your enzymes.
 They are critical for breaking down food and for the absorption of nutrients.
-Contact Patient Central for more information about enzymes and speak with your healthcare team about this option.
+Contact PanCAN Patient Services for more information about pancreatic enzymes and speak with your healthcare team about this option.
 “For those struggling to maintain or gain weight, enzymes may be the solution,” Petzel said.
 “Taking enzymes and figuring out the right amount can make a huge difference in a patient’s quality of life.”

 Come back each week for more of the Friday Fix.